rspring/Esphome-Growatt/README.md

 ![d1mini-1](https://github.com/rspring/Esphome-Growatt/assets/6276750/87d6426e-002a-4a0f-ae9b-995ba46e8681)
 ![module connect](https://github.com/rspring/Esphome-Growatt/assets/6276750/cfba1755-714e-444a-8ed0-c99e878d6ea8)

+## Adding new device in ESPHome
 After installing ESPHome in Home Assistant it can be reached via the lefthand menu.
 Adding a new device is easy, just make sure the Wemos D1 Mini is connected via a true USB data cable as some charging cables do not support communication.
 Follow the process of updating the first firmware to the D1 mini.
 When it is finished a new tile appears in the overview.
 Now it is time to edit the code such that it starts listening to the Growatt Inverter:

+## Uploading the Growatt code to the Wemos D1 Mini
 Below is the exact code I use, and here is some explanation of the code first:

 esphome: This is just the name of the device